rightbear/odin_template/README.md

 $ npx eslint .
 ```

-4. If linting is finished, create somw Prettier configuration files in the project root.
+4. If linting is finished, create some Prettier configuration files in the project root.
 One is an empty config file and another is `.prettierignore` file.
 Add new contents inside the .prettierrc file if you need.

 ```
 $ node --eval "fs.writeFileSync('.prettierrc','{}\n')"